nodemailer/smtp-connection/README.md

   * **callback** is the function to run once the connection is established.
 The function is added as a listener to the 'connect' event.

+After the connect event the `connection` has the following properties:

+  * **connection.secure** - if `true` then the connection uses a TLS socket, otherwise it is using a cleartext socket.
+Connection can start out as cleartext but if available (or `requireTLS` is set to true) connection upgrade is tried

 ### login

 If the server requires authentication you can login with